YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 Tested Reference Implementations
 ------------------------------------

-YottaDB database encryption comes with a source reference implementation that should compile "out of the box" with selected encryption packages.
+YottaDB provides an encryption plugin with a reference implementation that compiles "out of the box" with `GnuPG's libgcrypt <https://www.gnupg.org/>`_ and `OpenSSL <https://openssl.org/>`_ packages on each Supported platform.
 You can use this for initial development and testing with YottaDB database encryption.
 There are many encryption packages.
-As discussed earlier, YottaDB neither endorses nor supports any specific cipher or package.
+YottaDB neither endorses nor supports any specific cipher or package.
 For production use, you take responsibility for choosing, implementing and procuring support for your preferred package.
 Please remember that a malfunction in your chosen encryption package may result in unrecoverable data and YottaDB will be unable to help you.

-The Plugin Architecture and Interface section below details the reference implementation, which is provided with full source code that you can freely modify for your own use.
+The :ref:`plugin-architecture-and-interface` section below details the encryption plugin, which is provided with full source code that you can freely modify for your own use.

 The reference implementation uses: